 In general, for PCR reaction with 30 to 35 cycles of a run, 200μM of each dNTPs are sufficient.

 200μM each which means a total of 800μM of 4 dNTPs mixes is utilized in a single PCR reaction.
-We have to prepare our working concentration form the stock solution of 100mM.
+We have to prepare our working concentration from the stock solution of 100mM.

-As we are a science student we have to lean, how to prepare the working solution form the stock.
+As we are science students we have to learn, how to prepare the working solution from the stock.
 Suppose we have to prepare 2mM working from the 100mM of stock.

 Remember V1C1= V2C2?